Heart Failure

 • Ethnicity: Some ethnic groups have a higher risk for specific cardiovascular diseases.
 For example, African Americans experience high blood pressure more frequently than other ethnic groups, putting them at a higher risk for valvular disease.

-Potential Treatments for Heart Valve Disease
+Potential Interventions for Heart Valve Disease at CentraCare